Gluten Free Spumoni Cookies

 The Perfect After School Treat

 These spumoni cookies are loaded with fruit and nuts, so that makes them healthy, right?
-Doesn’t this mean you could eat them for breakfast?
 They’d definitely be great for an after school snack, with a cool glass of milk.
 These cookies, which are a blend of sweet and tart, remind me of one of my favorite children’s books, The Watson’s Go To Birmingham.

 Other Chocolate Chip Cookie Recipes